pipech/erpnext-docker-debian/docs/setup/production_setup.md

     `docker rm $(docker ps -a -q)`

-* Go to web browser and access ERPNext or your domain
+* Go to web browser and access ERPNext via your domain

     `http://yourdomain.com`